supercharge/docs/create-and-debug-tests.md

 Each test method accepts the `t` parameter from AVA.
 Use `t` for assertions or to store context data for the test suite.

 Export a new instance of the `TestCase` class so that Boost knows how to handle it.
-Boost will pick up all test methods and pass them through to AVA for test runs.
+Boost will pick up all test methods and pass them down to AVA for test runs.
 The following section shows you how to modify the handling of each test method using keywords.

 ### Lifecycle Hooks